-Can your accounting resume give you an advantage when you apply for a job this year and the year ahead?
+Can your accounting resume give you an advantage when you apply for a job this year?
 Only if it’s perfect.

-When you write your accounting resume or work to get it updated, pay special attention to these six tips:
+When you write your accounting resume or work to get it updated, pay special attention to these seven tips:

 3. Ask someone you trust to review, edit and check the document for spelling errors or typos.
 Everyone needs an editor as an assistant.
 You wouldn’t want to send out any resume blunders, such as one that describes yourself as “familiar with all faucets of accounting,” as if you were an accountant by day and plumber by night.
 Or listing “account retaliation” as one of your job duties, instead of reconciliation.
 It also helps to print out your resume for closer review, take a break and return with a fresh set of eyes.